 The restitution model and what it signals

-This kind of restitution-linked sentencing has been discussed in anti-corruption frameworks published by the World Bank, which has noted that recovering stolen assets is often more valuable to developing economies than lengthy or terminal sentences that do nothing to restore public funds.
+This kind of restitution-linked sentencing aligns with anti-corruption frameworks developed by the World Bank’s Stolen Asset Recovery Initiative, which has noted that recovering stolen assets is often more valuable to developing economies than sentences that do nothing to restore public funds.

 Vietnam’s reform in global context

 The reform also reflects an internal political calculus.
-Vietnam’s anti-corruption campaign — which has pursued senior officials at the highest levels — has produced a large number of high-profile convictions in recent years.
+Vietnam’s anti-corruption campaign has pursued senior officials at the highest levels in recent years, producing a large number of high-profile convictions.
 Creating a legal off-ramp that incentivizes asset recovery may serve the government’s goals of both accountability and economic restitution simultaneously.

 What comes next

 Legal reform at this scale rarely happens in a single step.
-The revised penal code creates new possibilities, but the quality of legal representation available to defendants, the consistency of judicial application, and the government’s willingness to publish outcome data will all shape what this reform actually produces.
+The quality of legal representation available to defendants, the consistency of judicial application, and the government’s willingness to publish outcome data will all shape what this reform actually produces.

 Read more